jkordish/Setups/DHCP-DDNS/README.md

         -rw-r--r--  1 named  named  1478 Jul 13 06:26 db.lab.ttc

-Edit your /etc/dhcpd.conf file ensuring you are setting up DDNS correctly.
-Mine can be found here.
+Edit your /etc/dhcpd.conf file.
+Use the one I've provided for reference/template.

-Next edit your /var/named/named.conf.
-Once again, mine can be found here for reference.
+Edit your /var/named/named.conf file.
+Use the one I've provided for reference/template.

 Change the daemon in /etc/rc.d/dhcpd to point to /usr/local/sbin/dhcpd
 ###### I think this isn't the right way to do it since it may not stay during updates to the base os.